mem48/geocompr/main.md

 <!-- todo: what contributions, which will we use, where in the book? -->

-While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, and its 2000 year history [@roller_eratosthenes_2010], of which geocomputation is a part.
+While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, with its 2000 history [@roller_eratosthenes_2010], and the narrower field of *Geographic Information System* (GIS) [@neteler_open_2008].
 Geography has played an important role in explaining and influencing humanity's relationship with the natural world and this book aims to be a part of the 'Geographic tradition'.
+GIS has become almost synonymous with handling spatial data on a computer, and provides a basis for excellent open source tools which can be accessed from R, as we will see in Chapter 13.

-This book exists at the intersection between Geography and R (Figure \@ref(fig:venn)).
+Indeed, geocomputation can be seen as the interface between Computing and the much older discipline of Geography (Figure \@ref(fig:venn)).

 Suggested titles were *Geography with R* and *R for GIS*, each of which has advantages.
 The former conveys the message that it's not just about spatial data: non-spatial attribute data are inevitably interwoven with geometry data, and Geography is about more than where something is on the map.
-The latter option communicates that this is a book about using R as a *Geographic Information System* (GIS), to perform spatial operations on *geographic data* [@bivand_applied_2013].
+The latter option communicates that this is a book about using R as a GIS, to perform spatial operations on *geographic data* [@bivand_applied_2013].
 However, the term GIS has some negative connotations <!-- I see what you mean by negative connotations but I had to think immediately of qualitative GIS and critical GIS, i.e., scientists from the humanities criticising GIS technologies.
 Think of the so-called "GIS crisis", positivism, make-believe objectivity, etc.--> (see Table \@ref(tab:gdsl)) and fails to communicate one of R's greatest strengths: its unparalleled ability to seamlessly switch between geographic and non-geographic data processing, modeling and visualization tasks.